KangruiYuan/SimuBox/README.md

 # *SimuBox* for Science Calculation

-The current version is 0.1.0.
+Github Version: ***0.1.3***

+PYPI Version: ***0.1.0***

+This kit is designed to facilitate research in my research group.
+People who need to do similar work don't have to build computing systems over and over again.
 There are still many unfinished areas that can be raised, and I will do my best to improve them as soon as possible.

 # Guide for Installment

 ## Python